LANDSCAPE RENOVATION CREATES A WELCOMING ENTRANCE

 BEFORE: Landscape in front of house contained dense and overgrown plant material and circular driveway to front entrance.

-BEFORE: Front entrance had mounded planting area of perennials and 10’ viburnums over septic system within the circular driveway
+BEFORE: Front entrance had mounded planting area of perennials and 10’ viburnums over septic system within the circular driveway.

 As a new owner, client did not have septic plans.
 We had the septic inspected to locate the tank and piping.
 Crew dug around the tanks.

+Septic pipes were located by hand digging.
 Large root systems in front of house near septic piping were cut up with a saw and dug out safely.